kwaledesign/Coding-Standards/app/_includes/markdown/css.md

 #### Object Oriented Classes
 Building complex components with smaller, more discrete code blocks leads to more reusable code, easier debugging, and a DRYer code base by cutting down on repetition.
+It also allows for easier prototyping within the browser when skin and structure styles can be applied to a component seperately.
 A component is comprised of object, structure, and skin.
 Class naming and [selector construct](#selector-construct) is very important.
 This syntax and naming convention illustrates the intention of a class and its relationship to others.

 Components use a multi-class pattern in order to allow for easier contextual based adjustments when necessary, and to help simplify class and variable names [[3]](README.md#works-cited).
 For example, structure, skin, and state styles are extended via their own class, rather than attaching a suffix to an existing component class.